survivejs/react-book/manuscript/03_developing_with_webpack.md

 If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.
 Go ahead and fix them.
 You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.

+T> Note that like some other tools, such as JSCS and JSHint, ESlint supports `package.json` based configuration.
+Simply add a `eslintConfig` field to it and write the configuration there.

+### Dealing with `ELIFECYCLE` Error

 In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.
 If you want to hide this, you can change the script into this form:

 **package.json**